-The following Life Sciences guidance note Produced in partnership with Elinor Pecsteen and Cristiana Spontoni of Jones Day (Brussels) provides comprehensive and up to date legal information covering:
+The following Life Sciences practice note produced in partnership with Elinor Pecsteen of Jones Day and Cristiana Spontoni of Jones Day provides comprehensive and up to date legal information covering:

-In May 2016, the General Data Protection Regulation, Regulation (EU) 2016/679, (GDPR) came into force, introducing a number of changes in EU data protection law.
-The GDPR is directly applicable and enforceable in all EU Member States as of 25 May 2018, replacing the rules set out in Directive 95/46/EC (Data Protection Directive) and the Data Protection Act 1998 (DPA 1998).
+From 25 May 2018, the General Data Protection Regulation, Regulation (EU) 2016/679 (EU GDPR) became applicable in both the UK and the EEA, introducing a number of changes into data protection law and replacing the rules set out in Directive 95/46/EC (Data Protection Directive) and the UK Data Protection Act 1998.

-This Practice Note gives an overview of those important changes that are provided in the GDPR which affect life sciences companies and their businesses directly.
-This Practice Note does not provide a comprehensive discussion of all changes provided for in the GDPR and should be read in conjunction with the following Practice Notes: The General Data Protection Regulation (GDPR), Data protection principles under the GDPR, GDPR compliance—standard of consent and GDPR compliance—obtaining, recording and managing consent.
+This Practice Note gives an overview of those important changes that are provided in the EU and UK GDPR regimes which affect life sciences companies and their businesses directly.
+This Practice Note does not provide a comprehensive discussion of all changes provided for in the EU and UK GDPR regimes and should be read in conjunction with the following Practice Notes: Introduction to the EU GDPR and UK GDPR, Data protection principles, Processing personal data—standard of

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.